Kulasus/APPS-2.0/README.md

 ### binaryDisplay.cpp
 Program which displays binary value which is selected with buttons
 ### ledsPWM.cpp
 Program implements PwmLed class.
-This class represents pulse wide modulation to create illusion of brightness.
+This class represents pulse wide modulation on led to create illusion of brightness.
-There are also two simulations:
+There are also three simulations:
 - policie
     - Function which simulates police beacon.
 - colourPicker